OmaJuliet/Emerald/README.md

-# FOOD ORDERING WEB APPLICATION
+# EMERALD WEB APP - REACT CRUD APPLICATION

 ## About The Project

 A functional CRUD Application.
 By CREATING events, READING/VIEWING events, UPDATING events, and DELETING events that they have entered at a previous date, users of this event app are able to keep track of their events.
 Events information includes, event name, date, location, full details and event's image.
-Made use of Firebase to store the events.

 ## App Interface